Greeting To The Sun is one of the top things to do in Zadar.

 Budget

-Boutique Hostel Forum offers dorm beds at a shoestring price and private rooms at a budget price.
+Boutique Hostel Forum also offers dorm beds at a shoestring price and private rooms at a budget price.
 It’s centrally located in the heart of old town Zadar and some of the private rooms have views to Donatus Church.

 Classy Design Accommodation is new and stylish and centrally located in the old town area of Zadar, near Five Wells Square.
 Some rooms have a kitchen with a microwave.